jcable/ebu-tt-live-toolkit/README.md

 expected.
 Should the schema be modified a regeneration can be run and the bindings will respect the changes.

+N.B.
+PyXB won't work with Python 3.10 or later

 Scripts
 =======